 3. Use artificial intelligence to drive purchases

-Consumers expect to interact with knowledgeable sales associates even when they’re purchasing items online.
+When purchasing items online, consumers expect that the information they are provided is accurate and relevant to their needs.
 As a result, more brands are using artificial intelligence (AI) to select and connect products to shoppers.
-This is becoming a massive point of sale for retailers, with 30 percent of all revenue coming from shoppers purchasing an item recommended by the site, according to Kenney.
+This is becoming a massive point of sale for retailers, with 30% of all revenue coming from shoppers purchasing an item recommended by the site, according to Kenney.

 As mobile continues to transform the way customers interact with brands, consumers will expect shopping experiences that are more convenient, faster and increasingly personalized.
-Savvy brands that incorporate mobile-friendly touchpoints throughout the customer journey will dominate this holiday season and in the years to come.
+Savvy brands that incorporate mobile-friendly touch points throughout the customer journey will dominate this holiday season.